Changing reality for the Digital CIO

 SaaS and Cloud

 I have separated having a Cloud strategy from an overall strategy as it is essential for articulating how an organisation should use Cloud and SaaS-based services to support the current organisational needs, future growth and a possible move away from legacy systems reducing the need to invest capital in on-premise infrastructure and software.
-SaaS based services should also form a vital part of any future organisational strategy and should be compared with traditional services as part of any product selection.
+SaaS-based services should also form a vital part of any future organisational strategy and should be compared with traditional services as part of any product selection.

 Using SaaS-based cloud applications can also ensure that the provision of organisational business continuity planning is inherently provided for because users can mostly work anywhere with an Internet connection.
 The SaaS-based approach also frees up the IT team from having to manage non-core tools such as email or service management systems.
 There are no upgrades, storage increases, server licenses or server management because users are just given access when an approved service request is received.